<span style="font-size: small;">

-Dick took two approaches to the eyes this season: subdued at Marc by Marc Jacobs and Narciso Rodriguez, and boldy dramatic at Michael Kors and Band of Outsiders.
-Shimmering Cream Eye Colors were used at Band of Outsiders, Marc by Marc Jacobs and Michael Kors for a variety of results.
+Dick took two approaches to the eyes this season: subdued at Marc by Marc Jacobs and Narciso Rodriguez, and boldy dramatic at Michael Kors and Band of Outsiders. <span style="font-size: small;">Shimmering Cream Eye Colors were used at Band of Outsiders, Marc by Marc Jacobs and Michael Kors for a variety of results.

 Narciso Rodriguez incorporated into his abstract art inspired collection.
 Dick used a small brush to lightly apply the brown shade from the Eye Color Bar (Holiday Limited Edition) palette along the upper lash line, adding it to the lower lash line for subtle depth.
 A light application of Perfect Mascara Full Definition was combed through for natural definition.